 Right, I’m off to raid the recycle bin for tomorrow’s activities…how about you?

-If you want more ideas and inspiration why not join the Empowered Ed Facebook Community?
+If you want more ideas and inspiration why not join early childhood educators from around the world in the Empowered Ed Facebook Community?